 “A Professional Conduct Committee does not, in the ordinary course of events, issue press statements.

 “However, after obtaining independent advice and also after discussing the matter with the learned legal assessor, I am, as Chairperson, obliged to issue same in these exceptional circumstances in the interests of justice.

 ‘It has been brought to our attention that the HPCSA has issued a press report, as disclosed on News24 on 28 October 2016, indicating that Professor Tim Noakes has been found guilty by the Professional Conduct Committee.

 2. The PCC distances itself from such press report;

 3. The PCC will deliberate in April 2017 after hearing argument; and

 It starts off saying it has found Noakes guilty of unprofessional conduct.
-It documents the charge against him: that he “provided unconventional advice on breastfeeding babies on social media which was not in accordance with the norms and standards of his profession”.
+The HPCSA gives the charge against him.
+These include that he “provided unconventional advice on breastfeeding babies on social media which was not in accordance with the norms and standards of his profession”.

 Towards the end, the release does get something right.
 It says that lawyers for both sides have yet to argue before the committee.
 And that the PCC will only hand down its judgment on April 21, 2017.

 Thus, why the first paragraph of the release says something completely different is anyone’s guess.

 News media picked up the release, didn’t do any fact-checking and ran with the “story”.
 I use that word advisedly in this case.
 It was, after all, pure fiction.